billyfish/eirods-dav/README.md

 Create an `irods` folder in a location where Apache HTTPD has read access (e.g. `/etc/httpd/irods`).
 Place the provided `irods_environment.json` file in this directory.
-For most setups, this file can be used as is (but please read the __Configuration__ section).
+For most setups, this file can be used as is (but please read the [configuration](#configuration) section).

-Finally, set up httpd to serve Davrods where you want it to.
+Finally, set up httpd to serve Eirods-dav where you want it to.
 An example vhost config is provided for your convenience.

 ## Tips and Tricks ##